influxdata/telegraf/plugins/parsers/xpath/README.md

   ## Currently, CBOR, protobuf, msgpack and JSON support native data-types.
   # xpath_native_types = false

+  ## Trace empty node selections for debugging
+  ## This will only produce output in debugging mode.
+  # xpath_trace = false

   ## Multiple parsing sections are allowed
   [[inputs.file.xpath]]
     ## Optional: XPath-query to select a subset of nodes from the XML document.